devshok/CAI/README.md

     mv cai/.cai ~/
     ```

-4. Open your `.zshrc` file at the root and write the next lines:
+4. Open your `.zshrc` file at the root and write the next lines and then save the new changes:
 	```
     source ~/.cai/.cai.zsh
     cai run